Overview of Ohio Colleges & Schools

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately forty-seven such colleges in Ohio located throughout the state.
+There are approximately forty-eight such colleges in Ohio located throughout the state.
 See a full list of Christian colleges in Ohio along with program and tuition information.

 Browse Schools by Career in Ohio